purduesigbots/pros-docs/v5/okapi/api/control/async/async-pos-integrated-controller.rst

 getError
 ~~~~~~~~

 Returns the last error of the controller.
+Does not update when disabled.

 .. tabs ::
    .. tab :: Prototype